 FAMILY & FRIENDS

-On this page you can find free (donated) information and reflection resources to support you in understanding and responding to domestic, family and sexualised violence.
+On this page you can find examples of free (donated) information and reflection resources to support you in understanding and responding to domestic, family and sexualised violence.
+There are many more on the website for you to freely browse, use and share.

 "Less than 40 per cent of the women who experience violence seek help of any sort.
 In the majority of countries with available data on this issue, among women who do seek help, most look to family and friends and very few look to formal institutions, such as police and health services.
 Fewer than 10 per cent of those seeking help reported to the police [11]."
 [UN Women]